rendelabrasia/GestureBuddy-WebApp/README.md

 ## Overview
 Gesture Buddy is a web application designed to translate American Sign Language (ASL) gestures into written and spoken words in real-time.
 The project aims to enhance communication for the deaf and hard of hearing community by leveraging advanced machine learning and computer vision techniques.

+For the Jupyter Notebook used to train/test model, navigate to the repository here: [Other repository](https://github.com/abdueee/capstone)

 ## Authors
 Rendel Abrasia